eemlcommunity/PracticalSessions2020/intro/README.md

 # Hello, EEML2020!
 by Viorica Patraucean and David Szepesvari

-_Designed for education purposes.
+_Designed for educational purposes.
 Please do not distribute without permission_.

 **Questions/Correspondence**: vpatrauc@gmail.com